By Dr Jessica Howitt - GP, Lifestyle Medic & Certified Health Coach

 To summarise, the research indicates the benefits of intermittent fasting are broad, with a growing body of evidence to support its use in managing chronic disease, weight loss and increasing longevity.
 More research needs to be done to truly understand what it can offer but it is an exciting field to follow.

 We hope this has been a useful introduction to the benefits of Intermittent Fasting.
-If you would like to discuss how intermittent fasting could help you, please book holistic a Well Woman or Woman Man check with one of our doctors who would be happy to help you to get a full and comprehensive baseline of your health and explore intermitted fasting as an option to reach your health goals.
+If you would like to discuss how intermittent fasting could help you, please book holistic a Well Woman or Well Man check with one of our doctors who would be happy to help you to get a full and comprehensive baseline of your health and explore intermitted fasting as an option to reach your health goals.

 Published: 12th April 2022